nirash-luxu/jetson-containers-v1/README.md

 Save and exit the file.

-The configuration above uses the `dustynv` image built specifically for Jetson boards.
+The configuration above uses the `ollama` image built specifically for Jetson boards.
 It uses `network_mode: host` to make the API accessible on port 11434 on your local network.
 The `volumes` section maps the internal `.ollama` folder directly to the `~/ollama_data` folder you created earlier.
 The `logging` section restricts Docker from generating massive text logs that could quietly consume your remaining storage.

 ---